balexandre/heap-challenge/readme.md

 ## Notes

+- the `object` routes are for the challenge response to the "Create an endpoint that can store the object; Create an endpoint that can query and return the stored object;"
+- Products are hosted in `/server/data/products.json`
 - It was not requested, by I would spend some time creating a very simple test suite to make sure, no matter what was changed, the application would still work correctly across time
-- Products are hosted in `/server/data/products.json`
--

 ## How to start

-- `npm run dev` will launch nodemon package
 - `npm start` will run the server
+- use the `http` files to do requests to the server